SB-420

 Plain Language

-Deployers must publish and maintain on their website a public summary disclosing which types of high-risk automated decision systems they currently deploy, how they manage known or foreseeable risks of algorithmic discrimination, and the nature and source of information the systems collect and use.
-This is a standing public disclosure obligation — not a one-time filing — and must be kept current as deployed systems change.
+Deployers must publish a summary statement on their website describing the types of high-risk automated decision systems they deploy, how they manage algorithmic discrimination risks, and the nature and source of data used by those systems.
+This is a standing public transparency obligation — it must be maintained on the deployer's website and kept current as systems change.

 Statutory Text